Equitable Distribution in Long Island, NY

 How Marital Property Is Divided in a New York Divorce

 When it comes to property division, equitable distribution refers to the allocation of marital property and separate property as a result of a divorce or legal separation.
 New York is an equitable distribution state, which means marital property is not automatically split equally (50/50).
 Rather, equitable distribution law demands consideration of a variety of personal and financial factors before the marital property will be distributed between spouses.

 Equitable Distribution Factors

 When spouses decide to divorce or separate, they must divide their marital assets.
-Marital assets are, generally, any and all property that is acquired throughout the duration of the marriage.
-If spouses cannot agree upon the terms of their property distribution, they must rely upon a divorce court to allocate the property for them.
+Generally, marital assets are any and all property acquired throughout the duration of the marriage.
+If spouses cannot agree on the terms of their property distribution, they must rely upon a divorce court to allocate the property for them.
 Our Long Island divorce lawyers will work tirelessly to help you secure a fair divorce settlement, so contact us to learn more.